Quantum limits of superresolution in a noisy environment

-Similar to quantum Fisher information, classical Fisher information converges to zero as $t\to0$ unless there exists $p_k$ such that $p_k\to0$. \end{proof} In realistic situations, dark count rates are generally non-zero in all relevant detectors; thus, it is natural to expect that the classical Fisher information vanishes $F(t)\to0$ as $t\to 0$ in practice.
-Moreover, the proposition can be applied to measurement crosstalk \cite{gessner2020} which makes all measurement outcomes mixed so that eventually the probability of obtaining each outcome becomes non-zero.
-Also, the proposition indicates the limitation of direct imaging which always gives non-zero probabilities on any pixels on image plane for generic PSFs even in the noiseless case.
-As a final remark, proposition 2 does not imply the failure of superresolution; it suggests that dark count rate can pose a limit on the resolution as a thermal noise on quantum Fisher information in the previous section.
+Similar to the QFI, the CFI converges to zero as $\theta\to0$ unless there exists $p_k$ such that $p_k\to0$ \cite{finite}. \end{proof} Proposition 2 can be understood similarly to Proposition 1.
+The proposition provides a necessary condition to prevent the CFI of a measurement setting from vanishing for a small separation $s$.
+For example, dark counts are a kind of excitation noise on detectors that causes false excitations on all relevant detectors.
+Dark count rates are generally nonzero in all relevant detectors in practice; thus, the support of the probability distribution does not change, and it is natural to expect that the CFI of separation $s$ vanishes $F(s)\to0$ as $s\to 0$ in experiment.
+Moreover, the proposition can be applied to measurement crosstalk, which may arise for fin-SPADE scheme \cite{gessner2020superresolution}.
+It makes all measurement outcomes mixed so that eventually the probability of obtaining each outcome becomes nonzero.
+Also, the proposition shows the limitation of direct imaging, homodyne detection, and heterodyne detection \cite{yang2017fisher} which always give a nonzero probability of each outcome for generic PSFs even in the noiseless case.
+As a final remark, Proposition 2 does not imply the failure of superresolution; it suggests that excitation noise on detectors can pose a limit on the resolution as for QFI in the previous section.